 Leasing a vehicle involves fewer hassles than purchasing and can work out much cheaper than hiring for longer than 17 days.
 This program is limited to certain types of new cars, including Renault and Peugeot, but you save money because leasing is exempt from VAT and inclusive insurance plans are cheaper than daily insurance rates.

 To lease a vehicle your permanent address must be outside the EU.
-In the USA, contact Renault Eurodrive (www.renault-eurodrive.com) for more information.
+In the US, contact Renault Eurodrive (www.renault-eurodrive.com) for more information.

 - Rider and passenger crash helmets are compulsory everywhere in Europe.